 Earplugs (good earplugs, that is)

 For the overnight flight, bus ride, train journey, or hostel full of snorers that were too cheap to book their own room, a pack of decent earplugs are an absolute godsend.
-I ordered these ones off of Amazon for about $9; 50 pairs (100 total) of Mack’s Ultra Soft Foam Earplugs.
+I have used Mack’s Ultra Soft Foam Earplugs for the past 8 years – no joke!
 These babies are strong, fill up the entire inside of your ears and block out just about any and all sound nearby.
 They’re also individually lightweight, and don’t take up a ton of room in your backpack, trimming down space in your backpacking packing list.
-Now, $9 might sound a bit steep, but let me break it down for you: each pair can be used about 3-5 nights.
-I currently am using them exactly 4 nights each.
+If you find their price a bit off-putting, let me break it down for you: each pair can be used for at least a week, in my experience.
 Even at 3 nights each pair, that’s 5 months worth of earplugs; 5 months of serene, nighttime tranquility!
 There are cheaper brands out there, but believe me when I say that it is not wise to skimp out in this department.
 I’ve bought cheapies before that failed to fill up the entirety of my ears or that instantly fell apart upon application, so it is wise to invest in some good ones!

 Long haul flight coming soon?
 Check out fellow travel blogger Everything Zany and her excellent tips on how to avoid jet lag.